CrossyChainsaw/Portfolio/README.md

 ```

 ### API Requests
 This was hard to get into, even when I did a request once.
 It stayed hard for a while.
-After doing it a few times API requests are a breeze.
+After doing it a few times API requests became a breeze.
 Here are some API request examples, these are the ones used in the code above.

 *part of [api.tsx](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend/blob/master/src/components/api/api.tsx)*
 ```ts